BlueprintForEffectiveAdvocacy/BluePrint_UI/ReadME.md

 ### Installing

 In Terminal, git clone this repository.
-Then, use a php server to serve the files.
+Navigate to the root of the file (go into the project folder), use a php server to serve the files.

 ```
 $ php -S localhost:5000